-Data collected in the field will be transmitted to the EOC to be evaluated by the county's Medical Director.
+Data collected in the field will be transmitted to the EOC to be evaluated by the Health Officer in the jurisdictional county from the Florida Department of Health .
 These evaluations will be provided to the Chair of the BCC at the EOC for use in decision-making, and as a basis for recommendations for protective actions.
 Summaries and recommended protective actions will be forwarded to the State EOC and surrounding counties.